Matthew-05/Audit-Roster/README.md

 Audit Roster is a comprehensive staff scheduling and engagement management application designed for audit firms.
 It provides a user-friendly interface for managing employees, clients, engagements, assignments, time off, and generating insightful reports.

+## Disclaimer

+I am a hobbyist coder, and all code provided here is for informational and educational purposes only.
+I make no guarantees regarding the accuracy, functionality, reliability, or suitability of any code I share.
+Use this code at your own risk.
+I disclaim any responsibility or liability for any potential issues, damages, or losses that may arise from using or modifying this code.

+All data is stored locally, and should be just as secure as the network your computer is on, however in regards to highly sensitive data, use your own discression.

+By using this code, you acknowledge and agree that I am not liable for any consequences, direct or indirect, that may occur as a result.

 ## Features

 - **Staff View**: When finished editing the schedule, export the schedule as an HTML file for easy sharing.